High School Enrichment Program

 Important things to know/do after submitting your HSE Packet:

-• You will be emailed ONLY IF your registration is denied, your application is incomplete, or if all course sections you indicated are full, (check your SCCCD email regularly)
+• all classes and/or sections you indicated are full, (check your SCCCD email regularly)

-• You will NOT be emailed if you are registered for your course(s) (see "Changing/Adding/Dropping a Course" below).
+• you are registered for at least one of your course(s) (see "Changing/Adding/Dropping a Course" below).

 • HSE students cannot register or drop courses online through Self-Service (see "Changing/Adding/Dropping a Course" below)